Robust Body Exposure (RoBE): A Graph-based Dynamics Modeling Approach to Manipulating Blankets over People

 In order to capture a complete point cloud of the blanket, including points hanging over the sides of the bed, we use three cameras affixed above, and on the right and left sides of, the bed.
 After capturing point clouds from each camera and applying color segmentation and position-based cropping on the point clouds to isolate the points on the blanket, we perform Iterative Closest Point (ICP) registration over 5e6 iterations to reconstruct a single point cloud of the blanket.

-Before covering the human with the blanket, we capture an RGB image using a camera mounted above the center of the bed.
+Before manually covering the human with the blanket, we capture an RGB image using a camera mounted above the center of the bed.
 We feed this image into BlazePose, as implemented in Google's MediaPipe Pose~\cite{bazarevsky2020blazepose}, to capture an estimate of the human's joint positions.
-Although we currently rely on pose estimation methods that require an unobstructed observation of the human body, future work could instead use occlusion-invariant methods that use images from a bed pressure mat~\cite{clever2018pressurepose} or from an overhead depth camera~\cite{clever2021depthpose}.
+Although we currently rely on pose estimation methods that require an RGB-based, unobstructed observation of the human body, future work could instead use occlusion-invariant methods that use images from a bed pressure mat~\cite{clever2018pressurepose} or from an depth camera~\cite{clever2021depthpose}.
+Such methods may also help alleviate concerns associated with the use of RGB cameras in private areas.
 Using a custom GUI, we manually adjust pose estimates from BlazePose for better alignment with the body and also take body shape measurements, thus allowing us to generate the set of body points $\chi$.
 Fig.~\ref{fig:body_info_pose_est} depicts this process.